 Due to the warmer climate, planting trees in Texas can be more difficult than in greener states.
 In fact, Texas and every state directly north of the Lone Star State have some of the sparsest tree coverage in America.
 This can make finding the best trees for Houston landscapes difficult for anyone, especially if you don’t employ services for residential or commercial landscaping in Houston.

-There are a few Texas trees that will perform better in Houston than other climates.
+There are a few Texas trees that will grow well and perform better in Houston than other climates.

-If you’re wondering what kind of fruit trees to grow in Texas, you’ve actually got more options than you might imagine.
-While there are a variety of trees that will bloom here, olive trees are no doubt a contender for the best fruit trees to grow in Houston, TX.
+If you’re wondering what kind of fruit trees to plant in Texas, you’ve actually got more options than you might imagine.
+While there are a variety of trees that will grow well here, olive trees are no doubt a contender for the best fruit trees to grow in Houston, Texas.

 While it may not seem likely that olives could thrive in Texas, Jack Dougherty actually grows all of the olives used in a national olive oil brand right here.